 Following the methodology outlined in Section 5.4.2 I estimate unconditional quantile partial effect (UQPE) of OL outsourcing on various quantiles $\tau$ in the aggregate wage distribution.
-Because this is a binary treatment, each estimate represents the effect of a 1% increase in the share of all workers who are part of an outsourcing event on a given quantile $\tau$ .
+Because this is a binary treatment, each estimate has been rescaled to represent the effect of a 10% increase in the share of all workers who are part of an outsourcing event on a given quantile $\tau$ .

 Figure 10, Panel (A) presents the results.
 There is no effect of outsourcing on the bottom-end of the earnings distribution.
 The estimated effect is zero and precisely estimated.
 However, as we move up the earnings distribution, the effect increases substantially.
-A 1% increase in the share of workers subject to an OL outsourcing event increases the 80th percentile of earnings by 15%.
+A 10 percentage point increase in the share of workers subject to an OL outsourcing event increases the 80th percentile of earnings by 1.5%.
 This result may seem contrary to the results in Figure 9, where leavers' earnings decline.
 This is because these estimates represent a weighted average of effects.
 The predicted earnings losses for leavers are offset by earnings gains for remainers.
 Additionally, there are approximately 10 times as many remainers as leavers.
 This means the estimated treatment effect is more weighted towards remainers.
 Figure 10, Panel (B) outlines the effect of outsourcing on different parts of the wage distribution broken out by whether the treated worker was a leaver or remainer.
 The pink line represents the estimated effect by leavers, while the green line represents the estimated effect for remainers.
-A 1% increase in the share of workers who are themselves outsourced decreases the first two deciles of the wage distribution by a point estimate of 25%, though these estimates are very imprecise.
-Meanwhile, a 1% increase in the share of workers who are remainers after an outsourcing event increases the top of the earnings distribution by 15%.
+A 10 percentage point increase in the share of workers who are themselves outsourced decreases the first two deciles of the wage distribution by a point estimate of 2.5%, though these estimates are very imprecise.
+Meanwhile, a 10 percentage point increase in the share of workers who are remainers after an outsourcing event increases the top of the earnings distribution by 1.5%.
 These represent changes to the distribution of earnings in the LIAB.
 The extent to which this represents a true change in the wage structure in Germany depends on how accurately the LIAB reflects the German wage distribution.

-$^{62}$ The fact that these results accurately replicate Goldschmidt and Schmieder (2017) is further evidence that this analysis is correctly identifying outsourcing.
+$^{61}$ The fact that these results accurately replicate Goldschmidt and Schmieder (2017) is further evidence that this analysis is correctly identifying outsourcing.

 In terms of aggregate measures of inequality, Figure 11 Panel (A) plots the dynamic effect of OL outsourcing on the aggregate variance of log wages.
 Panel (B) plots the dynamic effect of OL outsourcing on the overall Gini index.
 Both are standard measures of inequality.
-A 1% increase in the share of workers who are part of an outsourcing event increases the Gini coefficient by approximately 10%, and the variance of wages by approximately 20%.
-The effects outlined in this section may seem large, but it is worth noting that only 11.7% of workers are ever part of an OL outsourcing event.
-A 1% increase in the share of workers part of an event represents an 8.5% relative increase.
-1.67% of workers in the LIAB are leavers in an outsourcing firm, meaning that a 1% increase in the share of workers outsourced represents a near doubling of outsourcing, resulting in large negative point estimates.
+A 10 percentage point increase in the share of workers who are part of an outsourcing event increases the Gini coefficient by approximately 1%, and the variance of wages by approximately 2%.